jwzhang-zzz/jwzhang-zzz.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Jingwen Zhang's homepage👨‍💻‍."
+title: "Welcome to Jingwen Zhang's homepage👨‍💻‍"
 author_profile: true
 redirect_from:
   - /about/